Scent Games for Dogs- Ideas and Activities:

 Tug of war: Dogs love tugging a rope toy with another dog.
 Just look at this example of willpower!

 Good old-fashioned fetch: Your dog will love the interaction of throwing a ball, Frisbee or rope toy and chasing after it.
 With a sighthound the bringing it back part of the game is less easy!
 Teach the fetch command with lots of praise or a treat when they bring it back to you.

 Agility Training: Agility is a superb bonding experience for owner and dog.
 It really stimulates the dog’s mind and challenges the owner too.
 Look for local agility classes, or perhaps make some agility courses of your own?

-We hope that you enjoy playing these scent games for dogs with your talented noses.
+We hope that you enjoy playing these scent games for dogs and activities with your talented noses.
 Please tell us about your favourites in the comments below-we love learning a new game or two.

 For more doggy products and fun click here.